Encrypted Data: How to Reduce the Damage Caused by a Ransomware Attack

 For some time now, ransomware gangs have shown interest in data backup.
 This is for two reasons.
 Firstly, compromising backup means that the victim will not recover their data, and will become more desperate and willing to pay the ransom.
 Secondly, the backup system itself indicates the place where critical data is stored in the network.
 Acquiring such information allows attackers to direct their attacks more effectively.
 Without this knowledge, the attackers must comb through the network looking for applications and data storage.
 For this reason, manufacturers of data protection solutions are introducing additional functionality designed to protect backups.

 Storware backup solutions serve three main areas that contribute to maintaining business continuity in the event of a disaster or attack.
 Advanced integration capabilities with various types of backup destinations and reporting systems can play a key role in building a bulletproof IT infrastructure.
+Storware Backup and Recovery protects:

-KODO for Cloud – complete backup and recovery solution for Microsoft 365 applications and services.
+– Microsoft 365 applications and services.

 Analysts from Gartner indicate several key solutions that limit the risk of backup encryption by attackers to a minimum.
 These are: